ohhdanielson/ohhdanielson.github.io/index.md

 This repository contains the following files needed to run the ABM

-- model.py
+- Assessment1_model.py
-- agentframework.py
+- agentframework_ABM.py
-- IO_pract.txt
+- raster.txt